 Four Bricks Tall

 The name “Four Bricks Tall” is a reference to the height of a LEGO minifigure: without hair or dress slope, a typical minifigure is as tall as four stacked LEGO bricks.
-Initially, I called it “Ogle My Lego” because I like anagrams and word play, but I changed it to comply with LEGO’s policy of prohibiting fan sites to use their name in URLs.
+Initially, I called it “Ogle My Lego” because I like anagrams and word play, but I changed it to comply with LEGO’s policy of prohibiting fan sites to use the brand name in URLs.

-In mid-2018, I expanded the photo project into a blog that features behind-the-scenes looks at toy photography, reviews of LEGO and LEGO-compatible products, and interviews of minifig photographers.
+In mid-2018, I expanded the photo project into this blog that features behind-the-scenes looks at toy photography, reviews of LEGO and LEGO-compatible products, and interviews of minifig photographers.
 It’s a way to chronicle my progress, for which I may be embarrassed to look at later, but I also hopes it serves as inspiration for other LEGO minifigure photographers just coming up.